 The BoG discussed about the expenditure incurred since the last BoG Meeting and Approved.
 BoG observed that some departments are not actively utilizing the faculty development fund.
 It is recommended to offer minimum 2 programs compulsory for each department.

 Maintenance Fund: The BoG Chairman enquired the status of the equipment purchased under TEQIP.
-The HoDs of various department updated the status.
+The HoDs of various departments updated the status.
 SPFU Director informed that regarding the maintenance of non-TEQIP items, there is a need to get confirmation from the technical committee that those equipment are aligned with the TEQIP purchased equipment.

 Item No. B3: Various in-house training programmes and other expenditures